14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 - Wearing during bathing: Acceptable for brief showers.
 Remove before prolonged hot baths, swimming pools, or chemical exposure.

 - Wearing during sleep: Strongly recommended.
-The bead's third-eye activation is particularly active during sleep -- precognitive dreams and intuitive downloads often occur during rest.
+The bead's third-eye activation is particularly active during sleep, and precognitive dreams and intuitive insights often come during rest.

 - Storage (if temporarily removed): Place on the original silver plate used during activation, in a clean, dedicated space.
 Do not toss it into a drawer with random items.
-This is the Deva Mani -- treat it with the reverence its title demands.
+This is the Deva Mani.
+Treat it with the reverence its title earns.

 - Thread/wire replacement: If strung, replace thread or elastic every 3 to 6 months.
 Silver chains require only monthly inspection of clasps and fittings.